Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Governing equations for elasto-plasticity

 This will have the same eigenvectors as $\bT_\tDt$ because the sum of two tensors with the same eigenvectors also have the same eigenvectors and multiplication by a scalar preserves the eigenvectors.
-Hence we have:
+Furthermore, this quantity will have unique eigenvectors in the limit $\Dt\rightarrow 0$ provided $\bF^{e}\bF^{e\top}$ has unique eigenvectors as assumed above.